 What is the Lifeboat Foundation mission statement?The Lifeboat Foundation is a nonprofit nongovernmental organization dedicated to encouraging scientific advancements while helping humanity survive existential risks and possible misuse of increasingly powerful technologies, including genetic engineering, nanotechnology, and robotics/AI, as we move towards the Singularity.

-Lifeboat Foundation is pursuing a variety of options, including helping to accelerate the development of technologies to defend humanity, including new methods to combat viruses (such as RNA interference and new vaccine methods), effective nanotechnological defensive strategies, and even self-sustaining space colonies in case the other defensive strategies fail.
+Lifeboat Foundation is pursuing a variety of options, including helping to accelerate the development of technologies to defend humanity such as new methods to combat viruses, effective nanotechnological defensive strategies, and even self-sustaining space colonies in case the other defensive strategies fail.

 We believe that, in some situations, it might be feasible to relinquish technological capacity in the public interest (for example, we are against the U.S. government posting the recipe for the 1918 flu virus on the internet).
 We have some of the best minds on the planet working on programs to enable our survival.
 We invite you to join our cause!

 Why should we worry about the fate of the human race?As technology continues to advance, it will vastly increase the power of leading nations, leading corporations, and leading individuals.
 Soon, a set of emerging technologies Genetics, Robotics, and Nanotechnology will make more power available than has ever been known in human history.
 This power may be used by leaders for our benefit but the same technologies that could raise standards of living and increase healthspans also could enable a small group, or even a single individual, to dominate the world or destroy it.

 If that sounds impossible, remember that dinosaurs ruled the planet for 150 million years (far longer than all mammals have existed!), but they met their doom in a catastrophic extinction.
 Their end came through natural means ours may not.